adamtheapiguy/log4jshellPoC/README.md

 ## 2. Get an AWS account
 You need the to have the following:
 1. Enough permission to run CloudFormation Template to create all the resorces needed.
-2. You need a domain configured in Route53.
+2. You need 2x domains (Yours and the Attacker's) configured in Route53.
 You can buy a cheap one from inside Route53

 ## 3. Reach out to get access to the software and update the temaplte
 At the begining of the template there are 2 parameters that must be set namely log4jShellAttackSFilesUserAccessKeyId and log4jShellAttackSFilesUserSecretAccessKey.
 Without setting these parameters, the CloudFormation template won't be able to access the software to build the software stacks required.

-Message me on linkedin at https://au.linkedin.com/in/adamalinsky/
+Message me on linkedin at https://au.linkedin.com/in/adamalinsky/ to get your keys

 ## 4. Run the template